Agnostic Characterization of Interference in Randomized Experiments: Methodology (basic case)

 We consider an experiment on $N$ units, with $X=(X_1,\ldots,X_N)$ denoting the binary-valued treatment of each unit, and $Y=(Y_1,\ldots,Y_N)$ denoting their binary outcomes.
 We allow for arbitrary interference, so that the outcome $Y_i$ of unit $i$ may potentially depend on all $N$ treatments,

 where the potential outcome mappings $\{f_i\}_{i=1}^N$ may be arbitrary and unknown.

-Given an observed network, we will use $\eta_i$ to denote the set consisting of unit $i$ and $i$'s ``close'' neighbors, and $\eta_i^{(2)}$ to denote ``non-close'' neighbors of unit $i$.
-For example, $\eta_i$ might denote unit $i$ and those units whose shortest path distance to $i$ is 1, while $\eta_i^{(2)}$ might denote those whose shortest path distance is 2.
-We will let $W_i$ denote the thresholded number of treated close neighbors for unit $i$,
+Given an observed network, we will use ${\mathcal N}_i$ to denote the set consisting of unit $i$ and $i$'s ``close'' associates, and ${\mathcal N}_i^{(2)}$ to denote ``non-close'' associates of unit $i$, as defined by the researcher.
+For example, ${\mathcal N}_i$ might denote unit $i$ and its direct neighbors on the network, while ${\mathcal N}_i^{(2)}$ might denote units who are not in $\mathcal{N}_i$ but have overlapping sets of neighbors with unit $i$.
+We will let $W_i$ denote the thresholded number of treated close associates for unit $i$,